gbiz123/tiktok-captcha-solver/README.md

 Another option is to use [Xvfb](https://www.x.org/archive/X11R7.7/doc/man/man1/Xvfb.1.xhtml) with `headless=True` to spoof a graphical environment.

 ## Nodriver Client (Recommended)
+⚠️ IMPORTANT ⚠️ Must use Chromium for nodriver since Google chrome no longer supports programmatically loading extensions!!
 Nodriver is the latest advancement in undetected automation technology, and is the recommended method for using SadCaptcha.
 Import the function `make_nodriver_solver`
 This function will create an noddriver instance patched with the tiktok Captcha Solver chrome extension.